pascalh/Astview/README.md

 data SrcSpan =  SrcSpan { begin :: SrcPos , end :: SrcPos }
 ```

-One can use the constructor functions `span`,`position` and `linear` to create special cases of source locations.
+One should use the smart constructor functions `span`,`position` and `linear` to create source locations, since they apply validity checks.

 Instead of the function `dataToAstSimpl` which does not support creation of source locations, we use